 An ageing Moore proves his mettle as Ian Fleming’s irrepressible super spy

-Camp is a word often associated with Roger Moore’s record-equalling tenure as Ian Fleming’s internationally revered 007, and it’s easy to see why.
-The series had always possessed a certain kitsch quality, even before that formula was fully refined.
-After all, the kind of egomaniacal super villains synonymous with the series don’t exist anywhere in the real world (though there are subtler variations with their fingers on the political buttons), and a plethora of garish gadgets, overblown scenarios and larger-than-life henchmen have kept the series firmly in the realms of male-oriented fantasy.
+Camp is a word often associated with Roger Moore’s record-equalling tenure as Ian Fleming’s internationally revered 007, but the series had always possessed a certain kitsch quality, long before it slipped into the silken suit of self-awareness.
+After all, the kind of egomaniacal super villains synonymous with the series don’t exist anywhere in the real world (though there are subtler variations with their fingers on the political buttons), and a plethora of garish gadgets, overblown scenarios and larger-than-life henchmen kept the series firmly in the realms of male-oriented fantasy.
 Pre-Moore, there was always the ruggedly handsome Sean Connery to keep affairs somewhat grounded, his ‘women should be seen and not heard’ ideals punctuated by an icy sense of detachment and propensity for the occasional backhander.
 In some ways, those earlier instalments can appear ludicrously dated, and the searing smack of male palm on female flesh leaves something of a bad taste in the mouth.

 Connery’s eventual successor was cut from a decidedly more silken cloth.
 By the time of Moore’s inaugural outing in 1973’s Live and Let Die, violence against women was much less tolerable, and Moore’s Bond would even embrace the multicultural movement by frolicking with the wholly unconvincing, African American CIA agent Rosie Carver (Gloria Hendry), which was quite the leap forward for the series racially, even if her embarrassingly vacuous character smacked of misogyny.
-Instead of employing the kind of brute force that came naturally to former Mr. Universe contestant Connery, Moore would rely on salacious charm and a plethora of eyebrow-raising quips to make his mark, winning over a new generation of fans while displeasing many more with his relatively wimpish demeanour.
+Incidentally, Carver did receive a slap for her thinly-veiled subterfuge, but Moore’s was a very different portrayal.
+Instead of employing the kind of brute force that came naturally to former Mr. Universe contestant Connery, he would rely more on salacious charm and a plethora of eyebrow-raising quips, winning over a new generation of fans while displeasing many more with his relatively wimpish demeanour.

 Moore’s suitability for the role of an international spy with a licence to kill was somewhat questionable, even after a highly successful small screen endeavour as ‘The Saint’.
-Particularly damning was the fact that Moore was infamous for dodging his own stunts, a subject that the devilishly self-deprecating actor would often broach in a manner befitting his onscreen persona, stating on many occasion, “Of course I do my own stunts.
+Particularly damning was the fact that Moore was infamous for dodging his own stunts, a subject the devilishly self-deprecating actor would often broach in a manner befitting his onscreen persona, stating on many occasion, “Of course I do my own stunts.
 I also do my own lying.”
-He would also tackle the many naysayers baying for his blood in the absence of Connery, explaining, “Sean played Bond as a killer – I played him as a lover”, something that was likely to irk those naysayers even further.
+Moore’s tenure would also arrive in the midst of the counterculture movement, an era of free love more readily accepted as the postcard ideals of the atomic family began to split at the edges.
+As Moore would explain, “Sean played Bond as a killer – I played him as a lover”.
+He wasn’t kidding.

-But times were most certainly changing, and Moore would embody a more cosmopolitan facade off the back of the civil rights movement — an alien concept to the many full-bloodied males weaned on a diet of Connery.
+Such a cosmopolitan facade was still an alien concept to the many full-bloodied males weaned on a diet of Connery.
 The Vietnam War would mark a change in the thoughts and feelings of Western society, compassion rising above patriotism for a generation who would denounce the philosophies of old and challenge the antiquated attitudes of an unenlightened society.
 In the eyes of their elders, free love, anti-war advocates were nothing but a bunch of crybabies, and in some ways Moore’s Bond was a reflection of those changing attitudes.
 For many, he wasn’t representative of what a man should be.

 James Bond: Oh, by the way, we haven’t been properly introduced, Melina.
 My name is Bond, James Bond.

-Moore was 53 by the time For Your Eyes Only hit theatres, and many rolled their eyes following the ludicrous, scattergun finale of a mostly solid Moonraker, but, perhaps as a response to growing criticism, Moore would hit back with arguably his most authentic portrayal, coming considerably closer to the hard-edged Bond of yore.
-Eschewing the silliness of recent instalments for what is essentially a straight-up espionage thriller, For Your Eyes Only was the perfect antidote to Moonraker‘s space-bound, money-oriented antics.
+Moore was 53 by the time For Your Eyes Only hit theatres, and many rolled their eyes following the gorgeous, if somewhat ludicrous antics of a mostly solid Moonraker, but, perhaps as a response to growing criticism, Moore would hit back with arguably his most authentic portrayal, coming considerably closer to the hard-edged Bond of Fleming’s novels.
+Eschewing the silliness of recent instalments for what is essentially a straight-up espionage thriller, For Your Eyes Only was the perfect antidote to Moonraker‘s space-bound excesses.
 Glen would be responsible for some of Moore’s sillier moments, but with a CV that includes For Your Eyes Only, The Living Daylights and Licence to Kill, he mostly presented 007 in a more serious light.
-Even the often ludicrous Octopussy had one foot in the Dalton era as the franchise stumbled through the early 1980s.
+Even the often kitsch Octopussy had one foot in the Dalton era as the franchise stumbled through the early 1980s.